Plutoberth/SonyHeadphonesClient/README.md

 ## Contact

-I prefer getting contacted via issues on this repository.
+I prefer to get contacted via issues on this repository.
 If you have a private question, you may contact me via Twitter at `@Plutoberth`.

 <!-- LICENSE -->
 ## License